Table of Contents

 In the Late 20th Century

 Unfortunately, modern research and discoveries proved that Rene Descartes was wrong about his assumptions about the pineal gland.
 Still, the pineal remained widely identified with the third eye and given much spiritual significance.
-In fact, more conspiracy beliefs about it arose, including water fluoridation that was thought to damage the gland and hinder the psychic abilities of people.

 The Third Eye in Modern Times